nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 * Note the comma  `,`  separating the command arguments
 * Sets and reps are entered in the form of two numbers separated by a space

+⚠️ There must be a space between the comma `,` and the next parameter as shown in the format.

 Usage examples:

 `add squats, 5 10, 1`  = squats, 5 sets of 10 reps, add to workout 1